jcneally/CrossfadeYT/README.md

 Note: If you want the video to start/end at 3:22 for example, your value would be `202`

-# Steps
+# Local Development
-There seems to be some issues with simply loading the HTML file in chrome file viewer.
-I was able to fix this by loading it up in MAMP/WAMP.
-1. Clone the repo into a local server such as WAMP/MAMP
+1. Clone the repo and place it into a local Apache server such as WAMP/MAMP
-2. View `crossfade.html`
-3. That's it!
-The first video should begin playing and will transition between songs automatically

 # Known Issues
 - There is currently no way to skip around to different songs.
+- YouTube's fullscreen features will not work with CrossFadeYT, but the native browser fullscreen works just as well.